Installation guide

 libFromGitHub "c64lib/copper64", "0.1.0"

-Then you will be able to use all four libraries from c64lib
+Then you will be able to use all four libraries from c64lib.
+Of course

 not all four are mandatory.
 You can use any subset of them as long as you